Tottenham caves in late again to frustrate Mourinho

 Danny Welbeck, a former United player, gave Brighton the lead.

+United has now claimed 25 points from a losing position this season, at least nine more than any other side.

-United restored the 14-point gap to league leader Manchester City and has a game in hand.
-More importantly, Ole Gunnar Solskjaer’s team is 11 points clear of Tottenham in fifth so appears almost certain to be in the Champions League next season.
+Ole Gunnar Solskjaer’s team restored the 14-point gap to league leader Manchester City and has a game in hand.
+More importantly, it is 11 points clear of Tottenham in fifth so appears almost certain to be in the Champions League next season.

 Solskjaer said before the game that striker Anthony Martial could miss the rest of the season because of a knee injury sustained on international duty with France.
+Rashford hobbled off soon after his goal with an apparent leg injury.

 FULHAM COLLAPSES